Brompton-on-Swale: Geography and government

-The village lies within the Richmond (Yorks) UK Parliament constituency.
-It also lies within the Catterick Bridge electoral division of the North Yorkshire County Council and the Brompton-on-Swale and Scorton ward of Richmondshire District Council.
-The population of this ward at the 2011 Census was 3,074.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
 The local Parish Council has eight members elected on a four-year cycle.

 Demography

 2001 Census

 According to the 2001 UK Census, the parish was 48.4% male and 51.6% female of the total population of 1,719.
 The religious make-up was 81.9% Christian alongside a small minority of Buddhists and Hindus, with the rest stating no religion.
 The ethnic distribution was 98.8% White with rest being a small varied ethnic minority.
 There were 750 dwellings.

 2011 Census

 According to the 2011 UK Census, the parish had a total population of 1,879 with 48.4% male and 51.6% female.
 The religious make-up was 73.3% Christian, a small Jewish, Buddhist, Hindu and Sikh minority with the rest stating no religion.
 The ethnic distribution was 98% White with a small varied Ethnic minority.
 There were 859 dwellings.